Skip to content

 • Chili peppers: I used red chili peppers but you can sub with jalapeno or add dried cayenne/red pepper flakes.

-• Fresh cracked black pepper: This the star of the show and can be adjusted based on your tolerance level.
+• Fresh cracked black pepper: This is the star of the show and can be adjusted based on your tolerance level.

 • Garlic cloves: A few minced cloves or 1 1/2 teaspoons of powdered garlic does the trick.